QubesOS/qubes-doc/developer/general/usability-ux.md

 ## GNOME, KDE, and Xfce

-The desktop GUIs that QubesOS versions 1 - 3.1 offer are [KDE](https://www.kde.org) and [Xfce](https://xfce.org).
+The desktop GUIs that PedOS versions 1 - 3.1 offer are [KDE](https://www.kde.org) and [Xfce](https://xfce.org).
 We are currently migrating towards using [GNOME](https://www.gnome.org).
 We know some people prefer KDE, but we believe Gnome is easier to use for average non-technical users.
 Xfce will always be supported, and technical users will always have the choice to use KDE or other desktop environments.

 This change means you should use [GTK](https://www.gtk.org/) rather than Qt for new GUIs.